-Longer winter nights mean decreased visibility and increased danger when you're on the road.
+Long, dark winter nights mean decreased visibility and increased danger when you're on the road.

-You might think you drive just as well at night, but consider this: Even though nighttime driving accounts for just 23% of vehicle miles traveled, more than 50% of fatalities for vehicle occupants 16 and older occur between 6 p.m. and 6 a.m., according to the National Safety Commission (NSC).
+Despite nighttime driving accounting for just 23 percent of vehicle miles traveled, more than 50 percent of fatalities for vehicle occupants 16 and older occur between the 6 p.m. to 6 a.m. timeframe, according to the National Safety Commission (NSC).

 Sometimes, there’s no other option except to get on the road when it’s still dark.
 So here are some tips to help you make it a safe trip.

 Let the world know what you think, but do so responsibly.
 Comments are moderated and we will not post personal attacks, obscene language or inappropriate material, comments with links, or comments from people under the age of 18.
 If you have a question, check out our Comment Submission Guidelines.